ex libris

 Virtual Gallery

 The artwork featured in this show was selected from works created by the artist over the last four years, following a change in focus to acrylic painting on glass.
-The show is held at the Barney Library in Farmington.
+The show is held at the Lucy Robbins Welles Library in Newington.

 You can find more information and images of artwork featured in the show at www.eddiehallart.com/reframed-farm.